ksthar/linux-config/README.md

 linux-config
 ============

 Common config files for my bash-based Linux/BSD systems.
+Clone into home directory and symlink to the desired files and directories.

 Installation
 ------------